 Undergraduate Enrollment in Graduate Courses

 Students with strong academics may apply to enroll in a 500-level graduate course provided that half of the credit requirements of the degree program and two-thirds of the course and credit requirements of the academic major have been completed.
 Contact the Graduate Studies Office in Erwin 106 for more information.

 Courses in which a student works under the guidance and supervision of a member of the faculty on a one-to-one basis (e.g., PSYC 391, ENGL 399) are not listed.
 Arrangements for these should be made by the student with the appropriate department and individual faculty member and submitted through the online Directed Study Request Form.
 If a student needs to drop a directed study course, they must contact their professor to submit the request.

 Geneseo students are welcome to cross-register for courses at other SUNY Campuses.
 Cross-registration is only available for the fall and spring terms; intersession and summer sessions are not covered by the cross-registration agreement.
 Fill out the SUNY Cross-Registration form using your Geneseo login to get started.

 Cross-Registration With Rochester Area Colleges

 Full-time students at the College (i.e. those registered for at least 12 credit hours at Geneseo) may cross-register for additional course work at several colleges and universities in the surrounding area without paying additional tuition.
 Students may cross-register only when a course is never offered at Geneseo.
-Registration forms for cross-registration are available in Erwin 102.
-Students from other colleges and universities in the Rochester area who are cross-registering at SUNY Geneseo must follow the registration procedures for non-matriculated students.
+Registration forms for Rochester Area Colleges (RAC) Inter-Institutional Undergraduate Student Enrollment.